mohsenmahroos/Linear-Time-Tree-Generator/README.md

 2. pseudo_random_number_generator& random: that passed to the constructor reference to the PRNG used to generate the tree.

-3. bool unordered_edges = true: an optional oparameter that can be used to specify that node numbers u and v can be ordered such that u < v.
+3. bool unordered_edges = true: an optional oparameter that can be used to specify that u and v can be ordered such that u < v.

 The generated tree is stored in the class object as a vector of (size-1) pairs of nodes that represent edges of the tree.